Permaculture: Suburban and urban

-Natural building involves using a range of building systems and materials that apply permaculture principles.
-The focus is on durability and the use of minimally processed, plentiful, or renewable resources, as well as those that, while recycled or salvaged, produce healthy living environments and maintain indoor air quality.
-For example, cement, a common building material, emits carbon dioxide and is harmful to the environment while natural building works with the environment, using materials that are biodegradable, such as cob, adobe, rammed earth (unburnt clay), and straw bale (which insulates as well as modern synthetic materials).

 Issues

 Intellectual property

 Trademark and copyright disputes surround the word permaculture.
 Mollison's books claimed on the copyright page, "The contents of this book and the word PERMACULTURE are copyright."
 Eventually Mollison acknowledged that he was mistaken and that no copyright protection existed.

 In 2000, Mollison's U.S.-based Permaculture Institute sought a service mark for the word permaculture when used in educational services such as conducting classes, seminars, or workshops.
 The service mark would have allowed Mollison and his two institutes to set enforceable guidelines regarding how permaculture could be taught and who could teach it, particularly with relation to the PDC, despite the fact that he had been certifying teachers since 1993.
 This attempt failed and was abandoned in 2001.
 Mollison's application for trademarks in Australia for the terms "Permaculture Design Course" and "Permaculture Design" was withdrawn in 2003.
 In 2009 he sought a trademark for "Permaculture: A Designers' Manual" and "Introduction to Permaculture", the names of two of his books.
 These applications were withdrawn in 2011.
 Australia has never authorized a trademark for the word permaculture.